sumanagral/security_assignment/README.md

-CMPE 272 - HW #7 Security
+# CMPE 272 - HW #7 Security
-Group: Well, That’s a Name
+## Group: Well, That’s a Name

-•	Design and build a PKI infrastructure that includes Root CA, Signing CA, and TLS Certificate,
+•	Design and build a PKI infrastructure that includes Root CA, Signing CA, and TLS Certificate.

 •	E.g., as described here: http Links to an external site.://pki-tutorial.readthedocs.io/en/latest/simple Links to an external site./Links to an external site.

 •	Use the TLS certificate to install a web server, e.g. tomcat, https:// Links to an external site.tomcat.apache.org/tomcat-7.0-doc/ssl-howto.htmlLinks to an external site.

 •	Document your progress and submit Word document including github reference to code, etc..

 ## Create Root CA
 ### 1.1	Create directories
 To begin, use the command below to clone the repository into a new directory called 'wellthatsaname.'